-We’ll walk as guests on Gunditjmara country and join a 2.5 hour guided tour to experience the landscape, history and 60,000+ year-old culture through the eyes of one of their expert Indigenous guides.
-We’ll arrive in Portland for lunch at around 12-midday before checking into our hotel.
-We commence walking a small section of the Great South West Walk around 13.30 beginning at the Enchanted Forest and finishing on the dramatic wind-blown craggy cliffs of Cape Nelson Lighthouse.
+We’ll walk as guests on Gunditjmara country and join a 2.5-hour guided tour to experience the landscape, history and 60,000+ year-old culture through the eyes of one of their expert Indigenous guides.
+We’ll arrive in Portland for lunch at around 12 noon before checking into our hotel.
+We commence walking a small section of the Great South West Walk around 1.30pm beginning at the Enchanted Forest and finishing on the dramatic wind-blown craggy cliffs of Cape Nelson Lighthouse.

 Meals: B, L, D

 We finish our last day of walking with an astounding display of natural beauty and diversity.
 Enjoy sensational cliff-top walking, two large seal colonies, a surreal petrified forest, ocean blowholes, kangaroos, pristine lakes, remote rugged coastline and ancient limestone caves!

 Our climb out of Cape Bridgewater takes us to some of the highest coastal cliffs in Victoria (130m) past two seal colonies; Australian and New Zealand Fur Seals who interestingly do not mingle even though they live in close proximity to each other.
 With several viewing platforms you can take advantage of the magnificent uninterrupted views over deep-blue water to the horizon.
 Look back over the perfect crescent-shaped beach of Bridgewater Bay sitting on the rim of a long extinct volcano, reminding us we walk upon million-year-old landscapes.
 We follow easy trails along a rugged coastline where it seems you never put your camera away – the views are glorious!